No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Threat type:** Tampering, information disclosure
 - **Potential mitigations:**
   1. Review the changes of every dependency when upgrading
+  2. [Vendor](https://stackoverflow.com/questions/26217488/what-is-vendoring) the dependencies, where all dependencies are downloaded into the project folder and committed into the project's Git repository.
+This allows for a trusted version of each dependency to always be available.
-  2. Refrain from using software dependencies as much as reasonably possible
+  3. Refrain from using software dependencies as much as reasonably possible
-  3. Use a vulnerability scanner that scans for compromised software dependencies
+  4. Use a vulnerability scanner that scans for compromised software dependencies

 [Back to top ↑](#table-of-contents)